MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-os.md

 ms.date: 09/01/2020
 ms.localizationpriority: Medium
 ---
-# Migrate to Windows 10 Pro or Windows 10 Enterprise on Surface Hub 2
+# Migrate to Windows 10 Pro or Enterprise on Surface Hub 2

 ## Introduction